-It’s a maxim to bear in mind when it comes to Wales’ heritage.
+It’s a saying to bear in mind when it comes to Wales’ heritage.
 We cherish the treasures and relics left by our history, but it’s worth remembering they were once brand new, and often made with an eye to posterity.
 They survive all around us.

 Take the Vitalinus Stone.
 Close to a path in Nevern churchyard in Pembrokeshire, West Wales, is a weathered pillar.
 It’s not much more than shoulder-high, and stands in the shade of an ancient yew tree.
 You have to look closely to see the inscriptions on its lichen-crusted surface, which were carved around 1,600 years ago to speak to future generations.